rapidsai/cugraph/docs/cugraph/source/index.rst

 ~~~~~~~~~~~~
 cuGraph is a library of graph algorithms that seamlessly integrates into the
 RAPIDS data science ecosystem and allows the data scientist to easily call
-graph algorithms using data stored in GPU DataFrames, NetworkX Graphs, or even
+graph algorithms using data stored in Pandas/cuDF DataFrames or CuPy/SciPy
-CuPy or SciPy sparse Matrices.
+sparse matrices.

 ---------------------------
 cuGraph Using NetworkX Code